 Maha Elgenaidi is the founder and CEO of the organization.
 She is the author of training handbooks on outreach for American Muslims as well as training seminars for public institutions on developing cultural competency with the American Muslim community.
 A senior fellow of the American Leadership Forum and recently named by the San Jose Business Journal as one of Silicon Valley's Women of Influence, Maha has been recognized with numerous civil rights awards, including the "Civil Rights Leadership Award" from the California Association of Human Relations Organizations and the “Citizen of the Year” award from the Santa Clara County Board of Supervisors.
-She holds a master's degree in Religious Studies from Stanford University and received her bachelor's degree in Political Science and Economics from the American University in Cairo.
+She’s an MA candidate in Religious Studies from Stanford University, and received her bachelor's degree in Political Science and Economics from the American University in Cairo.

 Shakila is Director of Business at the Allergy & Asthma Specialty Center in West Chester, Ohio as well as President and Chair of the Board of Trustees of the Islamic Center of Greater Cincinnati.
 She also serves as Vice Chair of the YWCA Cincinnati, heading Racial Justice, and is a member of the board of the United Way of Greater Cincinnati and the regional FBI multicultural task force.
 She is founder of the Muslim Mothers Against Violence initiative as well as the Tours & Talks Education and Outreach programs at the Islamic Center of Greater Cincinnati.
 Her civic engagement has included board leadership in a dozen non-profit organizations including the National Underground Railroad Freedom Center.
 She is also a member of Leadership Cincinnati and among her many awards is the Cincinnati Enquirer Professional Women to Watch 2014.